flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteBackupVault
-### Deletes the backup vault identified by its name.
-A vault can be deleted only if it is empty.
+> Deletes the backup vault identified by its name.
+A vault can be deleted only if it is empty.<br/>

 #### Input Parameters
 * `backupVaultName` - _required_